 For some, a target is part of a game of darts.
 For others, it’s a retail chain.
 In particle physics, it’s the site of an intense, complex environment that plays a crucial role in generating the universe’s smallest components for scientists to study.

-The target is an unsung player in particle physics experiments, often taking a back seat to scene-stealing light-speed particle beams and giant particle detectors.
+The target is an unsung player in particle physics experiments, often going unnoticed behind scene-stealing light-speed particle beams and giant particle detectors.
 Yet many experiments wouldn’t exist without a target.
-And, make no mistake, a target that holds its own is a valuable player.

 Scientists and engineers at Fermilab are currently investigating targets for the study of neutrinos—mysterious particles that could hold the key to the universe’s evolution.